bnuhouxin/MRI_Parameter_Report/README.md

   >> MRI_Parameters_Report_GUI
 ```

-- **If your Matlab version is R2019b, we recommend you use mlapp.
+- **If your Matlab version is above R2016, we recommend you use mlapp.
 To start it, On the Matlab command window, type:**
 ``` matlab
   >> MRI_Parameters_Report
 ```